espressif/esp-hosted/docs/MCU_based_host/Getting_started.md

 ## Wi-Fi Connectivity

 Host firmware provides wifi connectivity using control path and data path.
-Control path commands uses `protocomm` layer of ESP-IDF to serialize structured control data and communicates using SPI transport interface between Host(MCU based Host) and Slave(ESP32).
+Control path commands uses `protocomm` layer of ESP-IDF to serialize structured control data and communicates using SPI transport interface between Host(MCU based Host) and ESP peripheral (ESP32/ESP32-S2).
 User can use control commands to build application.

 ### Control Path Commands
 [commands.c](../../host/host_common/commands.c) is control path commands C library.
-It implements the communication protocol between the host and ESP32.
-It contains following functions which can be used to control Wi-Fi functionality of the ESP32 as follows:
+It implements the communication protocol between the host and ESP peripheral.
+It contains following functions which can be used to control Wi-Fi functionality of the ESP peripheral as follows:
 | Function | Functionality |
 |:--------|:-------------|
 | wifi_get_mac(int mode, char* mac) | get MAC address of station or softAP Interface |